pwwang/immunopipe/docs/processes/SampleInfo.md

 You may also perform some statistics on the sample information, for example, number of samples per group.
 See next section for details.

+/// Tip | New in `0.7.0`
+Performing statistics on the sample information is added in `0.7.0`.
+///

 ## Environment variables

 - `sep`: The separator of the input file.